Denver General Liability Waivers

 Circumstances That May Invalidate General Liability Waivers in Colorado

-There are numerous defenses that may be employed in fighting illegal firearm possession charges, and these may include, but are not limited to:
+There are numerous defenses that may be employed in invalidating general liability waivers, and these may include, but are not limited to:

 - Bargaining Power — A waiver of liability is difficult to enforce if it involves one party essentially depriving the other of its bargaining power.
 While these “take-it-or-leave-it” scenarios may be more understandable with recreational activities in which people are free not to participate, bargaining power is a major issue for waivers in which the relationship is an individual and a larger organization, such as employee and employer.